 Multiple users commented in the forums that the support agents were unable to resolve their issues because they weren't trained to support and troubleshoot Synology.
 Likewise, I would imagine that Synology staff are not trained to support PIA VPN, so it's a bit of a paradox.

 Please don't misunderstand me, however.
-I actually love Private Internet Access VPN and think that it has a lot to offer.
+I actually love PIA VPN and think that it has a lot to offer.
 That said, I wouldn't use it in a scenario that includes Synology due to the complaints and common problems reported by multiple users.
 If you want to read up more on these issues, you can find the threads on PIA VPN's website and forums.

 In this day and age, you can never be too careful.
 I advocate the use of VPN tunnels every time you power on your computer or mobile device, just as a precaution.
 As they say, an ounce of prevention is worth a pound of cure.
 It's always better to stay safe with a VPN tunnel than it is to risk a third party stealing your data.